Little Monsters (1989 film): Production

 Pre-production designs of Maurice and the main little monsters were created by Alan Munro, previously known for his work on Beetlejuice.

 Principal photography took place from August to October 1988, in Wilmington, North Carolina.
-Interiors were filmed at DEG Studios (Now EUE Screen Gems).
+Interiors were filmed at DEG Studios (later EUE Screen Gems, and now owned by Cinespace Studios).
 The monster underworld, the toughest portion of photography, was filmed primarily at the abandoned (and some say notorious) Ideal Cement Plant in Castle Hayne, North Carolina.
 Many of the stairs and bridges were actually built within the plant; some stairs reaching 20 to 30 feet high.
 A second unit, also working at the cement plant, created and filmed miniatures for forced-perspective shots with the life-sized sets.
 Production days at the cement plant totaled 1/3 of the film's principal photography - which went 16 days over schedule due to longer than expected filming at the plant.

 Reminiscing about filming at the cement plant, gaffer Jock Brandis told the Wilmington Star-New’s Cape Fear: Unearthed podcast in 2021:

 "We used to call it Stage 13.
 It was bad luck.
 No one wanted to be out there.
-The reason we used it was because it was this amazingly flexible place; these huge cavernous spaces made of concrete and steel with walkways and conveyor belts and tunnels and just this fanciful stuff.
+The reason we used it was because it was this amazingly flexible place; these huge, cavernous spaces made of concrete and steel with walkways and conveyor belts and tunnels and just this fanciful stuff.
 And you could basically turn it into anything.
 It was great because the world in Little Monsters was this mythical magical world underground, where it’s eternally night and kids who were smart enough could figure out that there was a portal under their beds.
 It was a world of eternal fun and games and snacks.
 We had to do this strange underworld thing, so it was video games and weird walkways, catwalks and tunnels.
-The beauty of it was that it was an indestructible building, so there’s nothing you could to do damage it.
+The beauty of it was that it was an indestructible building, so there’s nothing you could do to damage it.
 Even if you’re filming inside a stage and you’re doing explosions or you’re doing collapses, you could destroy the inside of a soundstage.
 There’s no way you could destroy the 3-foot-thick walls of the cement plant."